twopirllc/pandas-ta/README.md

 # **Support**

 Feeling generous, like the package or want to see it become more a mature package?
-* Donations help cover data and API costs so platform indicataors (like [TradingView](https://github.com/tradingview/)) are accurate.
+* Donations help cover data and API costs so platform indicators (like [TradingView](https://github.com/tradingview/)) are accurate.
 * I appreciate **ALL** of those that have bought me Coffee/Beer/Wine et al. I greatly appreciate it! 😎

 <br/>

 ### Consider
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/twopirllc)